danny0838/git-store-meta/README.md

     .git/hooks/git-store-meta.pl --apply -f mtime

-For a similar reason it'd be preferable to add `--directory` (`-d`) option so that directory metadata are restored if they have been stored.
+For a similar reason it'd be preferable to add `-d` option so that directory metadata are restored if they have been stored.

+    .git/hooks/git-store-meta.pl --apply -d

 Furthermore, `--verbose` (`-v`) option can be used to info what exactly are being applied.

+### Update

 After the first `--store` and commit, `--update` can be run to re-scan metadata for changed files, which is much faster than to re-scan all revisioned